 Principle 4: Institutional investors should establish clear guidelines on when and how they will escalate their activities as a method of protecting and enhancing shareholder value.

 We actively support customers in any company level engagement that they wish to conduct and have developed a suite of integrated engagement tools to facilitate this.
-In addition Manifest undertake thematic reviews of emerging issues to assess their potential impact for shareholders.
+In addition, Minerva undertakes thematic reviews of emerging issues to assess their potential impact for shareholders.

-Manifest only escalates company issues in extreme circumstances, for example if a company declines to respond to a reasonable request for clarification.
-After three attempts to elicit feedback we will pass the request to the relevant underlying clients for action and make a note in our research reports.
+Minerva only escalates company issues in extreme circumstances, for example, if a company declines to respond to a reasonable request for clarification.
+After three attempts to elicit feedback, we will pass the request to the relevant underlying clients for action and make a note in our research reports.

 Principle 5: Institutional investors should be willing to act collectively with other investors where appropriate.

-Manifest will work with its customers to facilitate their collective engagement requirements as required.
+Minerva will work with its customers to facilitate their collective engagement requirements as required.
 We are happy to work with others in the investment field on collaborative regulatory consultations.
-Manifest is an active member of investor networks such as ICGN, PRI, UKSIF and EUROSIF.
+Minerva is an active member of investor networks such as ICGN and UKSIF.

 Principle 6: Institutional investors should have a clear policy on voting and disclosure of voting activity.

 Minerva encourages investors to vote on an informed basis taking a balanced view of all relevant factors and policy issues.
 We are concerned that increased public expectations about levels of shareholder involvement may encourage some shareholders to “robo-vote”.
 By which we mean prioritising the dispatch of bulk voting instructions, sometimes to meet unrealistic deadlines imposed by intermediaries, over quality of decision-making.
 We believe that this can have a harmful dilution effect such that those shareholders taking an informed view may see their views, as expressed through the ballot, over-ridden by automatic “tick the box” votes.